Llangennech: Education

+Religious sites

+There are 4 religious sites in the village: Bryn Seion, Capel Bethesda, St Gwynog's and Capel Salem.
+The latter 3 all contain Grade II listed buildings.
+Bryn Seion, a Presbyterian chapel, was the subject of a book written by the local resident and renowned historian Hywel Teifi Edwards.

+St Gwynog's contains a church built in 1908 at an estimated cost of £2,000.
+The architect was E. M. Bruce Vaughan.
+Officially it is known as St Gwynog's, though it has also been known as St Cennych's.
+The site of St Gwynog's has been home to a church since 1345.

 Sports

 In late 2018, the Llangennech and Bryn Sports Association (LBSA) was formed.
 It is a charitable organisation focused on promoting sports in the villages of Llangennech and Bryn, and lobbying for better sporting facilities.

 Rugby

 The village's rugby team is Llangennech RFC.
 There are a range of age groups able to play, and the main team play in the WRU Division One West league.
 Notable players include the bodybuilder Flex Lewis.

 Football

-The village is represented in football by Llangennech AFC.
+The village is represented in football by Llangennech AFC in the Carmarthenshire League.

 Cricket

-Llangennech Cricket Club was founded in 1881.
+Cricket made its way to the village in 1881.
+It is currently represented by Llangennech Cricket Club.
 It has three senior sides, all playing in the South Wales Cricket Association's leagues.
 In 2019 the club won both the All Wales Sport midweek league and cup.

 Bowls

 There is a bowling green in the village used by the Llangennech & Bryn bowls club.